Key takeaways:

 Excess contributions occur when the funds added to your HSA exceed the annual limit.

 Or you may have an excess contribution because you added funds to your HSA when you were no longer eligible to make contributions.
-Although you can use the existing funds in your HSA if you do not have a qualified HDHP, you cannot make contributions to the account.
+Although you can use the existing funds in your HSA after you no longer have a qualified HDHP, you can no longer make contributions to the account.

 The last-month rule provides an exception to the standard HSA contribution rules.
 If you are HSA-eligible on the first day of the last month of the year — typically December 1 — you are considered eligible for the entire year.
 But here’s the catch: If you use the last-month rule, you must remain eligible for an HSA the entire following year or face taxes and penalties.